 Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Espanjasta matkailumarkkinana.

-You can travel to Spain if you are travelling from the European Union, from a country in the Schengen area, or from another country, which has a reciprocal agreement with Spain for accepting travelers.
+You can travel to Spain if you are traveling from the European Union, from a country in the Schengen area, or from another country that has a reciprocal agreement with Spain for accepting travelers.
 This last group comprises Australia, Canada, China, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, and Uruguay.

 Border restrictions: Spain is on the list of countries subject to Category I border restrictions, for which internal border controls are maintained (border controls for Schengen countries).

-Quarantine rules: Spain is included in the red category of the "traffic light system" established by the Finnish health authorities, recommending from October 12 to travelers from Spain 10 days of quarantine upon arrival in Finland (before 14 days).
-From October 1, it is possible to shorten the quarantine period by undergoing two coronavirus tests.
-Travelers staying in Finland for less than three days (less than 72 hours) should not be quarantined or take a second test.
+Quarantine rules: Spain as most European countries is included in the red category I of the "traffic light system" established by the Finnish health authorities, recommending from October 12 to travelers from Spain 10 days of quarantine upon arrival in Finland (before 14 days).
+From October 1st, it is not necessary to quarantine by undergoing two coronavirus tests.
+One max 72 hours before flight or upon arrival at airport and the second one 72 hours after arrival.
+Travelers staying in Finland for less than three days (less than 72 hours) should not be quarantined or take a second test, if they have a negative PCR test 72 hours before the initial travel has begun.

-At the moment Finnair is only flying from Málaga to Helsinki; nevertheless, it is expected that they will resume the operations from Spain, including MAD/ BCN and also Balearic and Canary Islands from April 2021 onwards.
-Lufthansa is flying to Spain since June 1st, connecting MAD / BCN via FRA/ MUC daily to HEL.
+Flights: Now Finnair is the only airline flying direct from Spain, Málaga to Helsinki; nevertheless, it is expected that they will resume the operations from Spain, including MAD/ BCN and also Balearic and Canary Islands from summer 2021 onwards.
+Lufthansa is flying to Spain since June 1st 2020, connecting MAD / BCN via FRA/ MUC daily to HEL.
 KLM / AF started to fly to Spain beginning May connecting HEL daily from MAD/BCN.
-At present there are charter flights scheduled for December from MAD/BCN mainly to KAO, IVL and RVN in Lapland.

 According to the Spanish travel trade, corporate travel, domestic holidays, and mid-haul will be the first segments to recover in Spain.
 Predictions say that Spain as a destination will experience the fastest recovery with Italy, France, and Portugal.

-As for product segments, among Spanish travelers, once normality is restored, culture and heritage, nature, big cities, and wellness will be the most sought-after experiences, both in domestic and international travel.
+As for product segments, among Spanish travellers, once normality is restored, culture and heritage, nature, big cities, and wellness will be the most sought-after experiences, both in domestic and international travel.

-Safety is priority number one for the Spanish traveler; our travel partners have detected an increasing demand for sustainable and non-mass tourism products where the country's authorities and society are involved in these policies.
-Finland should take this opportunity to increase Spanish consumers perception of a safe and sustainable destination; both tourism development policies must go hand in hand.
+Safety is priority number one for the Spanish traveller; our travel partners have detected an increasing demand for sustainable and non-mass tourism products where the country's authorities and society are involved in these policies.
+Finland should take this opportunity to increase Spanish consumers' perception of a safe and sustainable destination; both tourism development policies must go hand in hand.

 The economy will fall into deep recession this year amid the Covid-19 fallout.
 The vital tourism sector is set to languish amid the collapse in visitors and lingering travel restrictions.
 Next year, output is seen rebounding strongly in line with reviving activity.
 Economy experts foresee that the economy shrinking 12.2% in 2020.
 For 2021, they project GDP to grow 7.2%, which is up 0.1 percentage points from last month's forecast.